lynnengelberts/quantum-sieving-for-codes-public/README.md

 - Johanna Loyer – Cryptology group

 ## License
-This project is licensed under the ...
-License.
+This project is licensed under the CC BY-NC License.
 See the LICENSE file for details.